 The story begins with my love affair with the Alfred W. & Grace D. Hare House, a beautiful Craftsman, in Eagle Rock, a bungalow neighborhood in N.E.
 Los Angeles.
 Once an incorporated town in its own right, Eagle Rock is just west of Pasadena & was clearly influenced by the architecture being built there.

 The entrance to the property is through an arbor that I had built with saplings that were so green that leaves kept growing long after the fence was constructed.
 An arroyo rock border lined the sidewalk & roses grew intertwined through the sapling fence.
 There’s a great, full page image of the arbor in BUNGALOW DETAILS: Exterior, on page 190

 The rocks came from the nearby Arroyo Seco (which in Spanish means “dry gulch”) a canyon between Eagle Rock & Pasadena.
 This rock is a common material seen in houses in this area & clearly shows their place in the world.

 My next-door-neighbor retired & got herself a chainsaw, Every time I heard the buzzing start-up, I’d grab my keys & head for the nursery to buy another tree.
-I ended up with a small grove of birches in the front & a shaggy, grafted one that looked like a parasol under which fairies could dance, when it was first installed but turned into Cousin It as it grew.
-The house is on 1 1/2 lots & is set well back from the street, so the huge, aged pine & the new birches made a nice little forest.
+I ended up with a small grove of birches in the front & a shaggy, grafted tree that looked like a parasol under which fairies could dance, when it was first installed but turned into Cousin Itt as it grew.
+The house is on 1 1/2 lots & is set well back from the street, so the Addams family representative, the huge, aged pine & the new birches made a nice little forest.